 Today, China is considering a venture of almost comparable magnitude — a Great Wall for a new era.
 Plans specifically call for building the largest and most complicated machine ever assembled.
 This so-called “Great Collider” will hurl tiny, subatomic particles at nearly the speed of light, circling through a tunnel about 100 meters underground and up to 100 kilometers in circumference, in order to unlock the secrets of the universe.
 Such a facility could confer broad benefits to society, while serving as a tremendous source of national pride, just like the Great Wall itself.
 “And hopefully its discoveries—and contributions to the development of science and technology—will be remembered just as long,” says Physics Nobel Laureate David Gross of the University of California, Santa Barbara.

-[Read the first 2paragraphs of From the Great Wall to the Great Collider]The BEST SALES on Amazon NOW ]
+[Read the first 2paragraphs of From the Great Wall to the Great Collider]Up to 70% off on Hottest Amazon Deals]